Preferential Attachment Processes Approaching The Rado Multigraph: The Rado Multigraph

 Odd steps are identical, exchanging the roles of $\mathcal{M}$ and $\mathcal{M}'$.
 Thus we build an isomorphism $\mathcal{M} \cong \mathcal{M}'$.\end{proof}

 Our concern in the current work is on PA processes.
-However, we remark in passing that the Rado multigraph also arises from the following Erd\H{o}s-R\'enyi-style process.
-We leave the proof as an easy exercise.
+However, we remark in passing that the Rado multigraph also arises from the following process in the style of Erd\H{o}s-R\'enyi.
+We shall not use this result and leave the proof as an easy adaptation of the corresponding classical result about the Rado graph.